PySimpleGUI/PySimpleGUI/docs/call reference.md

 ### Update

 Changes some of the settings for the Combo Element.
-Must call `Window.Read` or `Window.Finalize` prior
+Must call `Window.Read` or `Window.Finalize` prior.
+Note that the state can be in 3 states only.... enabled, disabled, readonly even though more combinations are available.
+The easy way to remember is that if you change the readonly parameter then you are enabling the element.

 ```
 Update(value=None,